PriscillaMuli/Data-Upload-Validation/Data_Upload_Validation.md

 To address this, I verified that both the average and standard error files were properly linked to the same platform, study, and dataset otherwise the system would reject the data as invalid.

 # Data Format and Modifications
-The original format of the data was in an Excel file which contained 6 columns, namely "value," "SE," "status," "RRID," "epoch," and "SeqCvge.".
+The original format of the data was in an Excel file which contained 8 columns, namely "index", "name", "value," "SE," "status," "RRID," "epoch," and "SeqCvge.".

 # Modifications
-•	To clean up the data, I used Python to remove the metadata fields: "status," "RRID," "epoch," and "SeqCvge." in order to remain with only the relevant fields “value” and “SE”.
+•	To clean up the data, I used Python to remove the metadata fields: :"index", "status," "RRID," "epoch," and "SeqCvge." in order to remain with only the relevant fields "name", “value” and “SE”.

 •	I ensured the first row in the matrix contains the headings to so that the dataset complies with the system requirements.